coopTilleuls/CoopTilleulsSyliusClickNCollectPlugin/README.md

     }
     ```

-6. Override the templates:
+7. Override the templates:

-       cp -R vendor/tilleuls/SyliusClickNCollectPlugin/tests/Application/templates/* templates/
+       cp -R vendor/tilleuls/sylius-click-n-collect-plugin/tests/Application/templates/* templates

-7. Create and execute database migrations
+8. Create and execute database migrations:

+       bin/console doctrine:migrations:diff
+       bin/console bin/console doctrine:migrations:migrate

-8. Add your products and stocks or [import them](https://github.com/coopTilleuls/CoopTilleulsSyliusQuickImportPlugin)
+9. Add your products and stocks or [import them](https://github.com/coopTilleuls/CoopTilleulsSyliusQuickImportPlugin)
-9. Configure the pick up locations, the available time slots, and how many people you can safely serve in parallel
+10. Configure the pick up locations, the available time slots, and how many people you can safely serve in parallel
-10. Create a dedicated shipping method
+11. Create a dedicated shipping method
-11. Optionally, configure an online payment method from the admin (Stripe and PayPal are supported out of the box)
+12. Optionally, configure an online payment method from the admin (Stripe and PayPal are supported out of the box)

 **You're ready to sell!**